 Key Stage 2 is a component part of the national curriculum for England and comprises the four years of schooling in Years 3, 4, 5 and 6.
 Children in these years are aged between seven and eleven, and at Hallfield are part of our Prep School.

-Key Stage 1 requires a set programme of study a range of subjects: in English, Mathematics, Science, History, Geography, Art and Design, Music, Physical Education (including swimming), Computing, Ancient and Modern Foreign Languages and Religious Education (for which there is an exemption for those parents seeking one).
+Key Stage 1 requires a set programme of study a range of subjects: in English, Mathematics, Science, History, Geography, Art and Design, Music, Physical Education (including swimming), Computing, Ancient and Modern Foreign Languages and Religious Education.

 In addition, Hallfield continues at Key Stage 2 to provide lessons in Personal, Social and Health Education (PHSE).
 These are key to delivering on the Hallfield commitment to helping your child develop into a rounded individual with respect for themselves and others – and the “soft” study skills necessary to excel.